wdawson/okta.github.io/_source/_posts/2018-02-15-build-crud-app-vuejs-node.md

 The server will run [Express](https://www.express.com/) with [Sequelize](http://docs.sequelizejs.com/) and [Epilogue](https://github.com/dchester/epilogue).
 At a high level, with Sequelize and Epilogue you can quickly generate dynamic REST endpoints with just a few lines of code.

 You will use JWT-based authentication when making requests from the web app and [Okta's JWT Verifier](https://github.com/okta/okta-oidc-js/tree/master/packages/jwt-verifier) in an Express middleware to validate the token.
-Your app will expose the following endpoints which all require requests to have a valid access tokens.
+Your app will expose the following endpoints which all require requests to have a valid access token.

 ```
 - GET /posts